THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 All of the Disney Dining Plans include at least one snack per day.

 As you would expect there is a lot of choice of snacks in Walt Disney World.
-You can see what is included on the Plan as the snack item will have the DDP symbol printed on the menu.
+The definition of snacks has been broadened to include side dishes as well as what you would conventionally think of as snacks.
 These can be found at the dining kiosks and the quick service restaurants.

 Disney Resort Refillable Mug

 At the start of your stay each of you on the Disney Dining Plan will be given a Resort Refillable Mug.
 You can fill this with soda from any of the drinks fountains at the Disney Hotel Resorts.

 You can’t use it in the parks.
 You can use it at a different resort from your home resort.
 For example if you are staying in Disney’s Contemporary Resort you can use it in The Grand Floridian.
 However, you can’t fill it up at Magic Kingdom or any of the other Disney parks.

 When you check into your Disney World resort hotel you will be given a certain number of credits for each one of your party aged 3 and above.

 Kids aged 3 to 9 have to eat from the Kids Menu when available.
 Those aged under 3 can share but are not charged under the Disney Dining Plan.

 You can use credits on any day from the start of your stay.
 Say you have a total of 10 snack credits.